nathanMcL/nathanMcL.github.io/ReadMe.md

 So, still learning.<br>

 ### But Wait!
 What is a `Blob` attack?
-A `Blob` attack is a JavaScript based exploit that uses `Blob` URLs.
-When there is a *weak* `CSP` (Content Security Policy) it can bypass security restrictions.<br>
+A `Blob` attack is a JavaScript-based exploit that uses `Blob` URLs.
+When there is a *weak* `CSP` (Content Security Policy), it can bypass security restrictions.<br>

-I don't think explaining why it's dangerous and how it could happen are nessisary here.<br>
+I don't think explaining why it's dangerous and how it could happen is necessary here.<br>

 You can improve the CSP with these additions:<br>
 - object-src 'none';